Can I Use a Personal Credit Card for Business Expenses?

 For Capital One products listed on this page, some of the benefits may be provided by Visa® or Mastercard® and may vary by product.
 See the respective Guide to Benefits for details, as terms and exclusions apply

-The information related to the Chase Freedom Flex℠, Ink Business Cash® Credit Card, American Express® Business Gold Card, Chase Sapphire Preferred® Card, Ink Business Preferred® Credit Card, American Express® Gold Card, Capital One VentureOne Rewards Credit Card, Capital One Spark Miles for Business, Delta SkyMiles® Gold American Express Card, Delta SkyMiles® Gold Business American Express Card, Wells Fargo Active Cash® Card and Wells Fargo Business Platinum Credit Card has been collected by LendingTree and has not been reviewed or provided by the issuer of this card prior to publication.
+The information related to the Chase Freedom Flex℠, Ink Business Cash® Credit Card, American Express® Business Gold Card, Chase Sapphire Preferred® Card, Ink Business Preferred® Credit Card, American Express® Gold Card, Capital One VentureOne Rewards Credit Card, Capital One Spark Miles for Business, Delta SkyMiles® Gold American Express Card, Delta SkyMiles® Gold Business American Express Card, Wells Fargo Active Cash® Card and Wells Fargo Business Platinum Credit Card has been independently collected by LendingTree and has not been reviewed or provided by the issuer of this card prior to publication.
 Terms apply.